Get A DUI?

 DUI felonies are extremely serious charges.
 Although DUI misdemeanors and felonies are both criminal charges, a felony can result in much more severe consequences.
 A DUI can become a felony if you have already been convicted twice of a DUI, the incident caused serious harm or ended up in the death of someone else, or if you have been convicted of felony DUI in the past.
 A felony DUI can result in thousands of dollars in fines, 2 to 15 years in prison, and loss of driving privileges.

-If you are found guilty of driving under the influence, the judge decides the appropriate sentencing.
 Penalties for a First Offense DUI conviction in Nevada include:

 - At least 2 days jail or 48 hours of community service